Glazed Salmon with Honey and Soy

 What Goes With Honey Soy Salmon?

 More like, what doesn’t?
-This Honey Soy Salmon pairs nicely with some roasted broccoli and cauliflower (what you see pictured on the plate here) or roasted zucchini and peppers.
+This Honey Soy Salmon pairs nicely with all sorts of vegetables, including roasted broccoli and cauliflower (what you see pictured on the plate here), roasted zucchini and peppers, sauteed garlic green beans, stir fried bok choy, or air fried asparagus with breadcrumbs.

 This would also be great used as the protein for salmon sushi bowls or swap chicken for salmon in this Panera Asian Sesame Salad.